ChristophWenk/PDFSorter/Readme.md

 ```

 ## Script settings
 The script can be customized in multiple ways.
 The process is described below.
+To do so edit the settings in the
+file `settings.py`.

 ### Dry Run (Preview) Mode
 If the script should only be tested but the files should not be altered one can activate dry run mode.